As arguably the greatest golfer to play the game to date, Tiger Woods has captured the imagination of young and old for more than two decades.

-His grip prevents the wrists from becoming overactive during the forward stroke and is conducive for a golfer with an arc-style putting stroke.
+His choice in putting grips prevents the wrists from becoming overactive during the forward stroke and is conducive for a golfer with an arc-style putting stroke.

 Tiger Woods Putter Length

-As one of the greatest putters in the history of golf and the number of injuries and back surgeries, there is often speculation on how long is Tiger Woods’s putter.
+As one of the greatest putters in the history of golf with a number of injuries and back surgeries, there is often speculation on what length putter does Tiger Woods use.

 Initially, Tiger Woods used a 35 ¼ inch shaft but due to his constant battle with back problems, he has recently extended it to 35 ½ inches.
 The additional length prevents Tiger from bending over too far.

-The new length is the same length that can be found on Tiger’s sand wedge since he uses his sand wedge in putting drills to hit the golf ball on its equator.
+Speculations often arise about how long is Tiger Woods putter, and it’s interesting to note that the new length is the same as that of Tiger’s sand wedge, which he uses in putting drills to hit the golf ball on its equator.

 How Heavy Is Tiger Woods Putter?

 Tiger’s putter weighs in at a relatively lightweight with the head of the Scotty Newport 2 GSS weighing 326 grams and the Ping PP58 grip adding 58 grams for a total of 384 grams.